dstackai/dstack.github.io/docs/index.md

    to run the workflows defined in `.dstack/workflows.yaml`.
 When running workings with this CLI, you can override any variables used in the workflow.

-## How it works
+### How it works

 1. Once you submit a new run (using the `dstack` CLI), the run request is sent to the `dstack` server.
-This inclues the information on the Git repo (incl. the branch, current revision, uncommited changes, etc), the name of the workflow, and the overridden variable values if any.
+This includes the information on the Git repo (incl. the branch, current revision, uncommitted changes, etc.), the name of the workflow, and the overridden variable values if any.
 2. Once the `dstack` server (currently is hosted by `dstack.ai`) receives a run request, it creates a list of jobs associated with the run request.
 Then it assigns each job to one of the available runners.
-3. Once a runner (the machine that runs the `dstack-runner` daemon) recieves a job, it runs in via Docker, stream logs in realtime, and, after the job is finished, upload output artifacts to the storage.
+3. Once a runner (the machine that runs the `dstack-runner` daemon) receives a job, it runs in via Docker, stream logs in realtime, and, after the job is finished, upload output artifacts to the storage.

 !!! note "Personal access token"
     Even though workflows run on users machines, the data on users, runs as well as logs and output artifacts are stored with `dstack.ai`.
-In order to use `dstack`, you have to sign up with dstack.ai, and opbtain your personal access token.
+In order to use `dstack`, you have to sign up with dstack.ai, and obtain your personal access token.

 ## Getting started

-### Defining workflows
+### Workflows

 The very first thing you have to do to use `dstack` is defining the `.dstack/workflows.yaml` file within your project files.

+#### Syntax

 The root element of that file is called workflows.
 This is a list.
 Each element in this list may have the following
 fields: